-Spring has finally arrived here in Kentukiana after teasing us for weeks.
-The weather has been perfect for so many reasons.
+When spring finally arrives in Kentukiana, after teasing us for weeks, the weather is perfect for so many reasons.
 My TOP reason, though, has to be that the kids can PLAY OUTSIDE!!
 Whooooo hooooo!!
-Mom-happy dance going on right now. 😀 However, along with the warmer temperature, we have had a lot of rain recently and my 3 & 4 year love it!
+Mom-happy dance going on right now. 😀 However, along with the warmer temperature, we get a lot of rain and my 3 & 4 year love it!
 They love the puddles, they love the mud, they LOVE it all, but mommy doesn’t like it quite as much.
-I have done a lot of extra laundry these past 2 weeks and given several extra baths too both.
-Not going to lie, I’m kinda over it for the moment.
+I have to do a lot of extra laundry and give several extra baths too both.
+Not going to lie, it makes me way less excited about Spring.

 So today I said, “No puddles.
 No mud pools.
 You may not play behind the garage (the prime location for both of these forms of entertainment).”
 After getting some tidying up around the house, I peeked out the window to make sure my children had obeyed.
 Guess what?
 They did!!
 I mean, sort of…at least for the most part.
 They were no where near the garage.
 Neither had been in any puddles or mud pools.
 Instead, my 3yd old son played in the sandbox…which is currently half full of water.
 My 4yr old daughter “planted” flowers in a pile of dirt at the end of my flowerbed.
 Both were completely covered in mud.
 U-G-H!!